maticcavalleri/reddit-submissions-notification-bot/README.md

 ### HOW TO SET UP:
 1. Create a Reddit bot account
 2. Rename "\_cred.txt" to "cred.txt" and inside of it enter your bot's credentials.
-If this step is skipped you will be prompted to enter credentials via terminal.
+If this step is skipped you will be prompted to enter credentials via terminal
 3. Modify the code to your likings (change subreddit, method of triggering message...)
 4. You are all set up.
 You can now start running the script :)